muskbuster/Spyd3r-W3b-MVP/README.md

 Note : The contract code is deliberately made vulnerable to reentrancy attack and TOD attack for demonstration purpose.

 Current MVP version is built to monitor reentrancy attack and Transaction-Ordering Dependence (TOD) Attack.

-There are 3 microservices in this project:
+All the events emitted are also stored in mongoDB There are 3 microservices in this project:
 1. Listener_MS - This microservice listens to the following events
    a.
 Stake --stakes ether from user